lexinamer/MEJO487/Class07-JSObjects_Functions_Conditionals/objects-arrays.md

 //   dog2.description.hair
 ```

-In addition to using the "dot syntax" to access properties on an object (like dog1.name) you can also use the square bracket syntax: dog1["name"] .
+In addition to using the "dot syntax" to access properties on an object (like dog1.name) you can also use the bracket syntax: dog1["name"].
 This syntax may look more verbose, but because the property name is a string now, we can compose it, or use an expression to determine it.

 While this doesn't necessarily shorten the length of our code, it can help structure information better.
 Nevertheless, we've still got problems with our code because we can't support an arbitrary number of dogs, and it's still hard to perform operations across all dogs like listing them in a display of some kind.
 Arrays will help with that.